DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 Links used to produce this hierarchy can be configured, depending on their type (inheritance or usage), and orientation (see the [Configuration](#configuration) section).

 In order to use VariCity to visualize your project, you need to first analyse it using the symfinder toolchain.
 [Go to symfinder's documentation](./../symfinder/symfinder/README.md)
-And optionally retrieve other metrics from external sources such as SonarCloud using symfinder.
-[Go to symfinder's documentation](./../symfinder/README.md)

 ## Technical Requirements